Install kubectl

 Setting up a Windows machine to run Make is a challenge.
 The tools were just not developed for the Windows environment and many ports have been abandoned.
 So, what is a Windows developer to do when they want to contribute to projects that requires those tools?
 One option is to use Docker.
 In this post I will explain how I built an image to allow a developer to contribute to Dapr which relies on Make and other Linux tools on a Windows machine.

 You will need Docker for Desktop installed with Kubernetes enabled.
 As of this writing I was using version 20.10.5.
-To follow along you will need Visual Studio Code with the Docker extension.
+To follow along you will need Visual Studio Code with the Docker extension and the Remote-Containers extension.

 The first step was to create a Dockerfile that contained all the code and tools required for development.
 Because Dapr is written in Go I decided to start with the official Golang image as my base.